Leaderless Lloyds may miss targets after Q3 loss

 LOT OF CAUTION

-Lloyds' loss was worse than a 1.2 billion pound third-quarter net profit at part-nationalised rival Royal Bank of Scotland and profits of 2.4 billion at Barclays.
+Lloyds' loss was worse than a 1.2 billion pound third-quarter net profit at part-nationalized rival Royal Bank of Scotland (RBS.L) and profits of 2.4 billion at Barclays (BARC.L).

 "We're watching the general eurozone situation with a lot of caution," he said.